dps923/winter2020/notes/table-view-add-item.md

 It's just not done in real apps.
 So, get used to the pattern.
 Accept it.

 What do we do next?

+On the storyboard, on the "list" (table view) scene, add a `+` (plus / "Add") bar button item.
+Connect it to the new scene's nav controller, make it a modal segue, and configure its other typical settings.

 In the hosting or presenting controller that will adopt and conform to the protocol, modify its `class` declaration.
 For example: